The Rococo Art Movement Was Born When French Painters

 Rococo: Origins

 Rococo is the frivolous, wayward child of noble, thou Bizarre.
 The parent was born in Italian republic, the child in France.
 The Baroque (barocco, a rough pearl) developed in the early 17th-century and spread rapidly throughout Europe.
 At starting time predominantly a sculptural and architectural style, its greatest exponent and genius was Gianlorenzo Bernini (1598-1680) who, like Michelangelo before him, was showtime and foremost a sculptor, only turned naturally to painting, theatrical decorations and compages while serving several Popes in the remodelling of Rome.
 His "Ecstasy of St. Teresa" and the pocket-sized church of S. Andrea al Quirinale in Rome both reveal the tendencies which pb on to the rococo mode: a brilliant use of light and shade on expensive and elaborate materials, such as coloured marbles and bronze.
+The seventeenth century was an age of grandeur, of strong religious sentiments expressed conspicuously and forcibly in striking visual forms in the paintings of Caravaggio and Cortona, the sculptures of Bernini and the architecture of Francesco Borromini (1599-1667).
+Its near important manifestations were Italian, and it was really the swan song of Italy as a creative ability, for already at the expiry of Pope Urban VIII, Bernini's patron, the new star was making its advent - France, which was to continue her meteoric rise throughout the century and dominate fashionable and artistic Europe in the succeeding century.
+See as well: Rococo Artists.

-In 1651 the immature Louis 14 came of age and by the 1660s any dissensions in France had been totally suppressed, and so that Louis could devote his attentions to the edifice and decoration of his palace at Versailles.
+The Rococo Style in France - Characteristics In 1651 the immature Louis 14 came of age and by the 1660s any dissensions in France had been totally suppressed, and so that Louis could devote his attentions to the edifice and decoration of his palace at Versailles.
 Hither, the Italian baroque style was adopted and modified by Louis' all-powerful artist, designer and interior decorator, Charles Lebrun, to glorify not the saints of the Catholic Church, only the Rex of French republic: "Le Roi Soleil".
 Louis' absolute rule involved not just visual proof of his supremacy, only an elaborate court etiquette as potent and unnatural equally the gardens laid out by Le Notre around the Palace.
 This extreme formality was felt in such apartments as the famous Hall of Mirrors and the multicoloured Ambassadors' Staircase, and it is against this background that the Rococo is fix; French republic was demonstrating that already she was arbiter of taste and eager for novelty.

 The chief steps forward were fabricated in interior ornament and painting, while niggling of importance happened to the appearance of the exterior, except that a certain light sophistication replaced the heaviness of the Louis Fourteen style, and, instead of relying on the Classical Orders, architects such as Jean Courtonne and Germain Boffrand produced buildings whose main effect lay in the subtle treatment of stonework and the practiced disposition of delicate sculpture against sophisticated rustication.
 In Paris, ii of the best examples are the famous Hotel de Matignon of 1722-23 and the Hotel de Torcy of 1714.